nomeata/nns-ifaces/README.md

 ## Introduction

-Using `dfx`, the [DFINITY Canister SDK](https://sdk.dfinity.org), to call a canister that exists outside of your `dfx` project, such as any of the NNS canisters, can lead to garbled [Candid](https://github.com/dfinity/candid) output.
-This is because `dfx` does not yet ship with these canister interfaces in scope, and therefore does not know how to display results correctly.
-It's is a lot like tying to display a Protobuf wire message without the `.proto` file.
-Fortunately, the Candid `didc` compiler allows you to suggest how results should be displayed.
+Using the [DFINITY Canister SDK](https://sdk.dfinity.org) `dfx` to call a canister that exists outside of a `dfx` project, such as any of the NNS canisters, can lead to garbled [Candid](https://github.com/dfinity/candid) output.
+This is because `dfx` does not support this use case, consequently does not ship with these canister interfaces, and therefore does not know how to display results correctly by default.
+Fortunately there is a simple workaround.
+The Candid compiler `didc` allows you to suggest how results should be displayed.
 This repository contains `.did` files that facilitate the workaround.
+See the example below.

 ## Example